 The World of Work Project View

+Adopted and care experienced young people are a strand of diversity and inclusion that receive less attention than many others.
 While adoption can clearly bring benefits for adopted young people, it can also bring significant complexity including a sense of indebtedness and feelings of alienation and lack of agency and control.

 Those individuals in society who have experienced care and adoption, and the complex associated feelings described above, do their best to thrive in adulthood and use their resilience to help build a better world for themselves and for others.
 But they don’t always find this easy and should not have to rely on their resilience alone.
 Many of those with adoption or care experience would benefit from a society and workplaces that are informed, inclusive and supportive.